thepian/thepian-pages/README.md

 Text files can have [[YAML Front Matter]] to change the default page serving rules.

 * document, the name of the parts page file to combine with the source file.

+### Version 0.3

+* Switched to Beautiful Soup 4
+* Supporting output to filesystem
+* JavaScript Libs with version awareness